How to Register Samples¶

 If you cannot provide a value for a mandatory field within a checklist, please use one of the INDSC accepted terms for missing value reporting.

 The most fundamental attribute to any sample is its taxonomic classification.
 This must be a species-rank taxon from the NCBI Taxonomy database.
+Samples that are being registered for non-environmental assemblies must have a binomial scientific name.
 Please also make sure you are familiar with the ENA’s taxonomy services and use the correct taxonomy to describe your samples.

 In particular, consider the environmental taxonomy options available to you when working with environmental samples.